 The price of English Toy Papillon puppies is approximately $500 to $1,800.

 How to Find Reputable English Toy Papillon Breeders?

 Don’t be afraid to ask questions from your prospective breeder.
 It’s your right, and a dedicated and reputable breeder will respond positively and with pride.

 Your breeder should give you a reasonable period of time after purchase to have your pup examined by a veterinarian to determine its state of health.

 If there’s any problem with the puppy, it can be quickly handled and resolved.

-Most reputable breeders will also have the puppies checked by a vet at least once prior to placement to check for things which aren’t easily identifiable by visual inspection.
+Most reputable breeders will also have the puppies checked by a vet at least once before placement to check for things that aren’t easily identifiable by visual inspection.

 Good breeders should give you clear written instructions on what to feed your puppy, how to care for and groom them, and how often he should be given exercise.

 They should also supply you with basic information about the breed.
 You should receive the puppy’s health and vaccination records.